MarioGPT: Open-Ended Text2Level Generation through Large Language Models: Experiments and Results

 \subsection{Guided Level Generation via Prompting}

 Through simple prompting, we are able to guide MarioGPT towards controllable and diverse level generation.
-We empirically evaluate the prompting ability of MarioGPT by generating 1000 samples with various combinations of prompts, and check how accurate the generated levels are to the prompt descriptions.
+We empirically evaluate the prompting ability of MarioGPT by generating 1,000 samples with various combinations of prompts, and check how accurate the generated levels are to the prompt descriptions.
 The results suggest that MarioGPT can generate levels that match their given prompts most of the time (Table \ref{tab:prompt-accuracy}).
 MarioGPT is the most accurate with blocks and the least accurate with enemies.
 This is expected because there are fewer total tiles of enemies, while there are many more block tiles observed during training.

+We visually evaluated the system, displaying selected prompt-conditioned generations in Figure~\ref{fig:prompt-gen}.
+In addition, we evaluate the importance of the keywords in the prompt by comparing the distribution of the number of pipes between levels generated with random prompts without pipes-related commands (e.g.\ "some enemies, some blocks, high elevation") versus random prompts with pipes-related commands (e.g.\ "little pipes, some enemies, some blocks, high elevation").
+The distribution without pipe prompts is scattered, while the ones with pipe prompts result in distributions with peaks, indicating that the keywords actually have an effect on the level generated (see Figure~\ref{fig:prompt-conditioning} in the Appendix).

-We also visually evaluated the system, displaying selected prompt-conditioned generations in Figure~\ref{fig:prompt-gen}\todo{can we say these are not cherry picked}.
-In fact, MarioGPT is actually able to generate levels from text descriptions that are not represented in the dataset.
-For instance, Figure ~\ref{fig:prompt-gen} (e) shows a successful approximation of the prompt, "many pipes, no enemies, many blocks", with a slight innacuracy in that it has 1 less pipe (5 pipes is considered "many", while 4 are present).
-However, this is not always the case, as can be seen in Figure ~\ref{fig:prompt-gen} (f), where the model, prompted by "many pipes, no enemies, some blocks", generates a level with the correct number of pipes and blocks but generates too many enemies.
+MarioGPT is also able to generate levels from text descriptions that are not represented in the dataset.
+For instance, Figure~\ref{fig:prompt-gen}e shows a successful approximation of the prompt, "many pipes, no enemies, many blocks", with a slight inaccuracy in that it has 1 less pipe (5 pipes is considered "many", while 4 are present).
+However, this is not always the case, as can be seen in Figure~\ref{fig:prompt-gen}f, where the model, prompted by "many pipes, no enemies, some blocks", generates a level with the correct number of pipes and blocks but generates too many enemies.
 In future work, we hope to explore more ways to incorporate prompt importance, such as editing levels with tiles to create more samples or prompt tuning \cite{prompt-tuning}.